1. 3DS Blog

 smartphone with e-waste collection bin - circular economy - Dassault Systèmes blog

-Why is there urgency around transitioning to a circular economy?
+Why is there urgency around transitioning to a circular economy strategy?

-Despite the progress being made, only 6.9% of the global economy is currently circular.
-Which means that global businesses still almost exclusively rely on new materials.
+Despite progress, only 6.9% of the global economy is currently circular.
+This means that global businesses still rely almost exclusively on new materials.

-As climate change’s impact intensifies, the Circularity Gap Report, powered by Deloitte, estimates that around two-thirds of greenhouse gas emissions and over 90% of biodiversity loss and water stress are driven by material extraction and use.
+As climate change’s impact intensifies, the Circularity Gap Report, powered by Deloitte, estimates that more than half of global greenhouse gas emissions, most biodiversity loss and water stress are driven by material extraction and use.
 A shift to more circular solutions will play an important role in reversing negative environmental impacts.

-The European Union has introduced measures to close the circular economy gap.
+The European Union (EU) has introduced measures to close the circularity gap.
 For example, the circular economy action plan encourages sustainable product design and waste reduction.
-New right to repair legislation backs this up by making it easier and more cost-effective for consumers to repair goods, such as by extending product guarantees, making repair manuals available and connecting consumers with repairers and refurbished goods sellers in their local area.
+New right-to-repair legislation backs this up by making it easier and more cost-effective for consumers to repair goods, such as by extending product guarantees, making repair manuals available and connecting consumers with repairers and refurbished goods sellers in their local area.

-What are the benefits of the circular economy?
+What are the benefits of a circular economy approach for businesses and the environment?

 • Protecting the environment from waste impacts: A circular economy protects our environment from further damage caused by excess waste, which contributes directly to global warming and climate change.

-• Reducing dependence on raw materials: By recycling and repurposing existing materials already in circulation, businesses can reduce the amount of raw materials they extract from the earth.
+• Reducing dependence on raw materials: By recycling and repurposing existing materials already in circulation, businesses can reduce the number of raw materials they extract from the earth.

 How can Dassault Systèmes provide support for businesses transitioning to circular business models?